Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SUEWSWUDAPT_Beijing.rst

 .. figure::  /images/1200px-Suewsana.png
-   :alt: Screenshot of SUEWS analyse
+   :alt: Screenshot of SUEWS analyser
-   :width: 400px
+   :width: 100%

-   Screenshot of SUEWS analyse
+   Screenshot of *SUEWS Analyser* tool

 This system allows for plotting of SUEWS output.